 No updates to report on Performance Measures this quarter.
-EAST RIVER WATERFRONT ESPLANADE AND PIERS--During the second quarter of 2008, LMDC worked with a project team consisting of the NYC Departments of City Planning and Transportation, the NYC Economic Development Corporation (EDC), New York City Hall, environmental consultant AKRF, and environmental legal counsel Carter Ledyard & Milburne, LLP.
+EAST RIVER WATERFRONT ESPLANADE AND PIERS--During the third quarter of 2008, LMDC worked with a project team consisting of the NYC Departments of City Planning and Transportation, the NYC Economic Development Corporation (EDC), New York City Hall, environmental consultant AKRF, and environmental legal counsel Carter Ledyard & Milburne, LLP.
 EDC and the design team continue working on finalizing the schematic design for the esplanade and piers.
 The team continues to consult with the State Historic Preservation Office on historic resources, the State Department of Environmental Conservation on permitting, and the community boards for design development.
+An update on Pier 15 design was sent to SHPO in July.
+A follow-up conference call took place in August to discuss their comments with the design team.